-Talk to your doctor about vaccination for hepatitis A and hepatitis B.
+Talk to your provider about having a vaccine to prevent hepatitis A and hepatitis B.

-•Avoid sharing personal items, such as razors or toothbrushes.
+- Avoid sharing personal items, such as razors or toothbrushes.

-•Do not share drug needles or other drug equipment (such as straws for snorting drugs).
+- DO NOT share drug needles or other drug equipment (such as straws for snorting drugs).

 To reduce your risk of spreading or catching hepatitis A:

-•Always wash your hands thoroughly after using the restroom and when you come in contact with an infected person's blood, stools, or other bodily fluid.
+- Always wash your hands well after using the restroom, and when you come in contact with an infected person's blood, stools, or other bodily fluid.

 - Avoid unclean food and water.

 Sjogren MH, Cheatham JG.
 Hepatitis A. In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger & Fordtran's Gastrointestinal and Liver Disease.
 9th ed.
-Philadelphia, Pa:Saunders Elsevier; 2010:chap 77.
+Philadelphia, PA: Elsevier Saunders; 2010:chap 77.

-- Last Reviewed on 10/16/2011
+- Last reviewed on 1/11/2015

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.